 The answer consists in that truth which has been succinctly expressed in a great many ways by such Popes as Pius IX, Leo XIII, and Pope Pius X: namely, that only the Catholic Church possesses the light and the power to build, nourish, and protect Christian civilization.
 And, tragically, this power and light has now been weakened and dimmed to a point that the Church has largely been reduced to the status of a minor character and victim upon the world stage.
 The salt has lost its savour, the light is hidden, the bride befouled.
 And what is most debilitating about this interior pollution, both within our individual selves and the Church as a whole, is that it is self-perpetuating and increasingly blinding.
 The more compromised with the world we become, the greater becomes the hidden guilt which causes us to be obsessed with the enemy without, rather than doing what is necessary to restore the light within.

-The Rosary To The Interior: For the Purification of the Church, while being inspired by the Rosary on the Borders in Poland on Oct 7, and the Rosary on the Coast in Ireland on Nov 26, is indeed constituted as something quite different.
+The Rosary To The Interior: For the Purification of the Church, while being inspired by such events as the Rosary on the Borders in Poland on Oct 7, 2018, and the Rosary on the Coast in Ireland on Nov 26, 2018, is indeed constituted as something quite different.
 It requires that we turn our gaze inward in order to see both the problem and the solution.
 It certainly may be amended to suit individual circumstance, but the intention should remain the same.
 It is a Rosary to the Interior.
 It is a Rosary for Interior Purification.
 It is a Rosary to rekindle a Light that has been profoundly dimmed.
 And this is why it almost cries out for Candlemas – the Feast of the Presentation of Our Lord and the Purification of the Blessed Virgin Mary – for its occurrence.

 As to organization of this event: This effort is designed to begin in the hearts and minds of individual believers, inspire them in a missionary effort towards their local parishes and pastors, and culminate in rosaries and prayers in these churches for the purification of the Church.
 By its very nature it requires not organization along secular lines (states, nations, geographical boundaries, etc.), but is designed to move along, and upwards through, the sinews of the divinely constituted structure of the Church.
 Letters have already been sent to over 200 bishops detailing the nature and purpose of this event.
 These letters were not intended for making this event into something which would begin from the top of the hierarchy.
 Informing the bishops was simply the Catholic thing to do, and hopefully will help create an attitude of receptivity among them.
 We might tend to think that it is only the simple faithful who possess the poverty of spirit necessary to utter this cry for help (and this truly is what this event must be), but it is also true that any bishop or priest who loves Christ and Church (and we certainly are not allowed to make preemptory judgments about who may or may not possess such a love) must also now be in a state of increasing helplessness, where he too might be open to God’s grace, and to seeing that the solution to our present crisis lies in the supernatural means which God has provided.
 In the charity we are to possess as Catholics, and as members of the same Mystical Body, we must not in any way dismiss or ignore them.